vipulnaik/diet-exercise-health/profile-information/physical-exercise/breath-holds-with-history.md

 days instead of daily, so that on the other alternate days I can do practice of [vocal note holds](vocal-note-holds-with-history.md).

-## 2024-10-08 update
+## 2024-10-08 update (edited 2024-10-14)

 My practice has mostly stayed the same as described in the 2024-05-16 update.
 However, my average duration of breath hold has now increased a bit.
-Whereas previously it was about 45 to 72 seconds, my range is now around 53 to 80 seconds.
-However, my "control pause" doesn't feel like it has improved much, still being in the 30-40 second range.
-It seems like most of the improvement seems to be from being better able to continue the breath hold after I don't feel like continuing it, rather than an increase in the control pause itself.
-This also seems to be true for intra-day and intra-hold variation: the holds where I feel like giving up early can often be longer than the holds where I don't feel like giving up until a bit later.
-Basically, it feels like the control pause and max-pause are not very tightly coupled.
-However, this is a bit hard to quantify, so my impression may be mistaken.
+Whereas previously it was about 45 to 72 seconds, my range is now around 50 to 80 seconds.
+My control pause feels like it's about half my max pause, which is roughly consistent with what the Buteyko subreddit says, so my control pause is likely around 25 to 40 seconds.
+However, control pause is much harder to measure than max pause, which is why I am sticking with max pause measurement.